geo-ant/roxygen/Readme.md

 }
 ```

+You have to document at least one parameter, but you don't have
-This will produce documentation as if you had written the doc-comment for the function
+to document all of them.
+The example above will produce documentation as
+if you had written a doc comment for the function like so:
-like so:

 ```rust
 /// sum the rows of an image